 register.php

-This file has two main objectives: it allows the user to create a new account in the web application and it allows the user to login in the web application.
+This file has two main objectives: it allows the user to create a new account in the web application and it allows the user to login into the web application.
 The first form (registration form) has the inputs First Name, Last Name, Username, Password, Password confirmation and E-mail.
 The second form (login form) has the inputs Login and Password.

 This page displays four buttons:

-Login: it gets the values in the login form (Login and Password) and check them with the JavaScript function validateForm2.
+Login: gets the values in the login form (Login and Password) and check them with the JavaScript function validateForm2.
 If the function is true, it checks the values with the database.
-If the database check returns true, it creates a session and redirect the user to index.php, if it returns false, it displays an error message.
+If the database check returns true, it creates a session and redirects the user to index.php; if it returns false, it displays an error message.

-Submit: it gets the values in the registration form (First Name, Last Name, Username, Password, Password confirmation and E-mail.) and check them with the JavaScript function validateForm.
-If the function is true, it checks the username with the database.
-If the username does not exist, it creates a register in the table user with the values.
+Submit: gets the values in the registration form (First Name, Last Name, Username, Password, Password confirmation and E-mail.) and checks them with the JavaScript function validateForm.
+If the function is true, it checks the username against the database.
+If the username does not exist, it creates a record in the table user with the values.
 In case of false, it displays an error message

-Reset: it resets the registration form.
+Reset: resets the registration form.

-LoginADM: it redirects to loginADM.php.
+LoginADM: redirects to loginADM.php.

 This page has two functions:

-validateForm2: it verifies if the Login and Password inputs in the login form are different than NULL.
+validateForm2: verifies if the Login and Password inputs in the login form are non- NULL.

-validateForm: it verifies if the inputs in the registration form are different from NULL, if the Username and Password length is from six to 20 characters and if the Password and Password confirmation are the same.
+validateForm: verifies if the inputs in the registration form are non-NULL, if the Username and Password length is from six to 20 characters and if the Password and Password confirmation are the same.

 loginADM.php

-This file allows the administrator to login in the web application.
+This file allows the administrator to login to the web application.
 The login administrator form has the inputs Login and Password.

 This page displays one button:

-Login: it gets the values in the login form (Login and Password) and check them with the JavaScript function validateForm2.
-If the function is true, it checks the values with the database.
+Login: gets the values in the login form (Login and Password) and check them with the JavaScript function validateForm2.
+If the function returns true, it checks the values with the database.
 If the database check returns true, it creates a session and redirect the user to indexADM.php, if it returns false, it displays an error message.

 This page has one function:

-validateForm2: it verifies if the Login and Password inputs in the login administrator form are different than NULL.
+validateForm2: verifies if the Login and Password inputs in the login administrator form are different than NULL.

 index.php

-This file allows the user to insert/update the personal information and it calculates and displays the nutrient ranges based on that information.
+This file allows the user to insert/update personal information and it calculates and displays the nutrient ranges based on that information.
 The personal information form has the inputs Gender, Date of Birth, Height, Weight and Exercise Level.

 This page displays four buttons:

-Submit: it gets the values in the personal information form and check them with the JavaScript function validateForm.
+Submit: gets the values in the personal information form and check them with the JavaScript function validateForm.
 If the function is true, it update the values in the database.
 With these values, it calls the PHP function getresults that calculates and display the nutrient ranges and personal information.

-Next Page: it goes to food.php.
+Next Page: goes to food.php.

-Reset: it resets the personal information form.
+Reset: resets the personal information form.

-Logout: it redirects to logout.php.
+Logout: redirects to logout.php.

 This page has two functions: